rks101/egnet/README.md

 ----

 ## Network Adapters
-Know your network adapters: product, provider, logical names, MAC, capacity in Mbps or Gbps, capabilities, etc.
+It's good to know your network adapters: product, provider, logical names, MAC, capacity in Mbps or Gbps, capabilities, etc.
-Knowledge of adapters and vendors can help with device driver-related issues or update drivers.
+Knowledge of adapters and vendors can help with device driver-related issues or updating drivers.
 The network adapter's logical name is visible in the ip command output.

+Sample output-1 with ethernet (Realtek) and Wireless (Intel)
 ```
 $ lshw -class network
   *-network